Great Depression: United Kingdom

 The world depression broke at a time when the United Kingdom had still not fully recovered from the effects of the First World War more than a decade earlier.
 The country was driven off the gold standard in 1931.

 The world financial crisis began to overwhelm Britain in 1931; investors around the world started withdrawing their gold from London at the rate of £2.5 million per day.
-Credits of £25 million each from the Bank of France and the Federal Reserve Bank of New York and an issue of £15 million fiduciary note slowed, but did not reverse the British crisis.
-The financial crisis now caused a major political crisis in Britain in August 1931.
-With deficits mounting, the bankers demanded a balanced budget; the divided cabinet of Prime Minister Ramsay MacDonald's Labour government agreed; it proposed to raise taxes, cut spending and most controversially, to cut unemployment benefits by 20%.
+Credits of £25 million each from the Bank of France and the Federal Reserve Bank of New York and an issue of £15 million fiduciary notes slowed, but did not reverse, the British crisis.
+In August 1931, the financial crisis led to a significant political crisis in Britain.
+With deficits mounting, the bankers demanded a balanced budget; the divided cabinet of Prime Minister Ramsay MacDonald agreed; it proposed to raise taxes, cut spending, and most controversially, cut unemployment benefits by 20%.
 The attack on welfare was totally unacceptable to the Labour movement.
 MacDonald wanted to resign, but King George V insisted he remain and form an all-party coalition "National Government".
-The Conservative and Liberals parties signed on, along with a small cadre of Labour, but the vast majority of Labour leaders denounced MacDonald as a traitor for leading the new government.
-Britain went off the gold standard, and suffered relatively less than other major countries in the Great Depression.
+The Conservative and Liberal parties signed on, along with a small cadre of Labour, but the vast majority of Labour leaders denounced MacDonald as a traitor for leading the new government.
+Britain went off the gold standard and suffered relatively less than other major countries in the Great Depression.
 In the 1931 British election, the Labour Party was virtually destroyed, leaving MacDonald as prime minister for a largely Conservative coalition.

 The effects on the northern industrial areas of Britain were immediate and devastating, as demand for traditional industrial products collapsed.
 By the end of 1930 unemployment had more than doubled from 1 million to 2.5 million (20% of the insured workforce), and exports had fallen in value by 50%.
 In 1933, 30% of Glaswegians were unemployed due to the severe decline in heavy industry.
-In some towns and cities in the north east, unemployment reached as high as 70% as shipbuilding fell by 90%.
+In some towns and cities in the Northeast, unemployment reached as high as 70% as shipbuilding fell by 90%.
 The National Hunger March of September–October 1932 was the largest of a series of hunger marches in Britain in the 1920s and 1930s.
 About 200,000 unemployed men were sent to the work camps, which continued in operation until 1939.

-In the less industrial Midlands and Southern England, the effects were short-lived and the later 1930s were a prosperous time.
+In the less industrial Midlands and Southern England, the effects were short-lived, and the later 1930s were a prosperous time.
 Growth in modern manufacture of electrical goods and a boom in the motor car industry was helped by a growing southern population and an expanding middle class.
 Agriculture also saw a boom during this period.